-The Gender Citation Balance Indices of articles published in JoCN reveal an overcitation of MM papers and an under-citation of WM, MW, and WW papers (Figure 2).
-During the 2009-July 2020 time frame, MM papers had a base rate of 40.8%, but they accounted for 57.9% of categorized citations when self-citations were removed.
-WM papers had a base rate of 33.5%, but accounted for 24.3% of categorized citations.
-MW papers had a base rate of 10.8%, but accounted for 10.2% of categorized citations.
-Finally, WW papers had a base rate of 14.9%, but accounted for 7.6% of categorized citations.
+The Gender Citation Balance Indices of papers published in JoCN reveal an overcitation of MM papers and an undercitation of WM, MW, and WW papers (Figure 2).
+During the 2009 to July 2020 timeframe, MM papers had a base rate of 40.8%, but they accounted for 57.9% of categorized citations when self-citations were removed.
+WM papers had a base rate of 33.5% but accounted for 24.3% of categorized citations.
+MW papers had a base rate of 10.8% but accounted for 10.2% of categorized citations.
+Finally, WW papers had a base rate of 14.9% but accounted for 7.6% of categorized citations.